PrestaShop/docs/basics/installation/environments/docker.md

 </div>

 {{% notice note %}}
-Looking for a quicker way to test and develop on PrestaShop ?
+Looking for a quicker way to test and develop on PrestaShop?

 {{<cta relref="/8/basics/installation/advanced/prestashop-flashlight" type="primary">}}
   Install PrestaShop locally with Docker and PrestaShop Flashlight